jessecambon/Data-Science-Sandbox/R/Survival.md

 pp_check(fit2, type = 'intervals')
 ```

-    ## Using all posterior samples for ppc type 'intervals' by default.
+    ## Using all posterior draws for ppc type 'intervals' by default.

     ## Warning: Censored responses are not shown in 'pp_check'.